 The second phase in blurring the lines between users and advertisers has come up in recent times.
 The advertiser now participates in the platform as a regular user but can access a ‘paid tier’ which allows her to promote her message with an ‘unfair advantage.’
 The advertiser is the new user because the advertiser now has access to the same functions that a user has and just augments it with greater paid exposure to an audience.

 Content creation platforms: Tumblr is a platform where the advertiser and user use the same tools to create content.
 There is little difference in the content creation process; the difference kicks in with the ‘paid tier’ in the content promotion process as the featured content gets greater visibility.

 Content discovery platforms: StumbleUpon is a content discovery platform where users can share content (for free) while the advertiser works on a model similar to the user but with greater discoverability.

 Increasingly, the internet is driving the convergence of content and advertising.
-Advertising that distracts from the content doesn’t work any more.
-Advertising that acts as content is showing better results.
+Advertising that distracts from the content doesn’t work anymore.
+Advertising that acts as the content is showing better results.
 Moreover, the internet has created user acquisition platforms that allow mass market access for free.
 This leads in to a model where advertising has added a Freemium model to content.
-Posting content is free but promoting content is paid.
-The difference between advertising and content is no longer a difference of message, it’s a difference of the tools for promotion and the enhanced reach that the ‘paid tier’ has access to.
+Posting content is free, but promoting content is paid.
+The difference between advertising and content is no longer a difference of message; it’s a difference of the tools for promotion and the enhanced reach that the ‘paid tier’ has access to.

 This leads us to some interesting points to ponder upon while opening up advertising on any content platform: